Azure/terraform-azurerm-lz-vending/modules/usermanagedidentity/README.md

 ### <a name="input_resource_group_tags"></a> [resource\_group\_tags](#input\_resource\_group\_tags)

-Description: The tags to apply to the resource group, if we create it.
+Description: The tags to apply to the user-assigned managed identity resource group, if we create it.

 Type: `map(string)`